gaurang157/gvision/README.md

 - **Roboflow Integration:** Easily download datasets from Roboflow for your computer vision projects.
 - **Multiple Tasks Supported:** Develop models for object detection, segmentation, classification, and pose estimation.
 - **Ultralytics Model Training:** Train your custom models using Ultralytics YOLOv8.
+- **Live Monitoring with TensorBoard:** Monitor model training and performance in real-time using TensorFlow's TensorBoard integration.
-- **Performance Monitoring:** Track model performance and visualize results.
+- **Performance Monitoring:** View model performance and visualize results.
 - **Quick Deployment:** Deploy trained models seamlessly for various applications.
 - **Streamlit Deployment Demo:** Quickly deploy your trained models with Streamlit for interactive demos and visualization.